If the US Senate Lands Within One Vote of Democratic Control, State House Dems Have a ‘Nuclear Option’ Ready

 When Markey ran in the special election for John Kerry’s vacated senate seat in 2013, Kerry endorsed him.
 In his 2020 campaign, facing a primary challenge from US Rep. Joe Kennedy, progressive squad leader US Rep. Alexandria Ocasio-Cortez (D-NY) endorses him (they are cosponsors of the sweeping Green New Deal legislation to combat climate change).

 Markey had run for senate once before, in 1984 for the seat vacated by Paul Tsongas, in a competition with Kerry and others.
-Despite Markey’s prominent leadership against nuclear power and in favor a nuclear weapons freeze, he gained little traction among even No Nukes and peace activists.
+Despite Markey’s prominent leadership against nuclear power and in favor of a nuclear weapons freeze, he gained little traction among even No Nukes and peace activists.
 The Freeze Voter ’84 endorsement convention was brewing up, instead, an endorsement slog between supporters of Lt.
 Governor John Kerry and US Rep. Jim Shannon (full disclosure: I managed that convention for Kerry).
 Markey was well liked and historically closer to the movement, but he does not have a history of stirring passions, positive or negative.
 If there ever was a poster boy for Leo Durocher’s credo of “Nice guys finish last,” his name is Ed Markey.
 He withdrew from that first senate race in May of that year.

 In the 2013 special election for Senate, the nice guy finally finished first, completed Kerry’s term, and easily won reelection in 2014.